Half Sour Pickles

 What Is Lacto Fermentation?

-Lacto-fermentation is a centuries-old process of pickling vegetables in brine (water and salt) that uses lactobacillus bacteria to create lactic acid.
-Lactic acid gives fermented foods their characteristic sour taste and acts as a preservative, extending the shelf life of your vegetables.
-The bacteria also produce other compounds that contribute to the flavor, nutrient content, and digestibility of these foods.
+Lacto-fermentation is a centuries-old process of preserving fruits and vegetables in brine (water and salt) using lactobacillus bacteria to create lactic acid.
+Lactic acid gives fermented foods their characteristic sour taste and acts as a preservative, extending the shelf life of your produce.
+The bacteria also produce other compounds that contribute to the flavor, nutrient bioavailability, and digestibility of these foods.

 Lacto-fermentation is a natural process that does not require the addition of heat, chemicals, or other artificial ingredients.
-The lactobacillus or beneficial bacteria are found naturally on the surface of plants, so when vegetables are submerged in brine, the bacteria begin to grow and multiply.
+The lactobacillus or beneficial bacteria are found naturally on the surface of plants, so when cucumbers are placed in the right environment, the bacteria begin to grow and multiply.
 As they do so, they release lactic acid into the mixture, which lowers the pH and creates an environment inhospitable to other harmful microbes.

 Key Ingredients